Justin Orenduff – Director of Baseball Operations

 Paul Noce – Manager, Eastside Diamond Hoppers

-Paul Noce has been in the game of baseball for over 33 years including two stints in the Major Leagues for the Chicago Cubs (’87) and Cincinnati Reds (’90).
-In 1986, Paul was selected as a Topps All-Star for his play at the Double-A level.
-After his successful playing career, Paul was an instructor and manager for MLB organizations before moving on to the collegiate ranks.
-In 1994, he took the reins at Hillsdale College in Adrian, Michigan.
-Noce had an accomplished career at the collegiate level winning 349 games during his tenure.
-Paul has excelled at every level of baseball, winning the Triple-A World Series in 1988 and being a part of the 1990 Cincinnati Reds World Series Team.
-In 2012, Noce was inducted into the Peninsula Sports Hall of Fame in San Mateo, California.
+Paul Noce has been in the game of baseball for over 33 years including two stints in Major League Baseball with the Chicago Cubs (1987) and Cincinnati Reds (1990).
+Noce was selected as a Topps All-Star for his play at the AA level.
+After his successful playing career, Noce was an instructor and manager for MLB organizations before moving on to the collegiate ranks.
+In 1994, he took the reins at Hillsdale College in Adrian, Mich and amassed 349 wins during his tenure.
+Paul has excelled at every level of baseball, winning the AAA World Series in 1988 and being a part of the 1990 Cincinnati Reds World Series.
+In 2012, Noce was inducted into the Peninsula Sports Hall of Fame in San Mateo, Calif.

 Jim Essian – Manager, Utica Unicorns

-Jim Essian started his 46-year professional baseball career in 1970 with the Philadelphia Phillies in their minor-league system where he was tagged as a Topp’s Rookie All-Star.
-Over the next three years he excelled at all levels of Minor League Baseball earning All-Star recognition at almost every level before breaking into the Big Leagues with the Phillies in 1973.
-For the next 11 years Essian played in the Major Leagues with the Phillies, A’s, White Sox, Mariners and the Indians.
+Jim Essian started his 46-year professional baseball career in 1970 with the Philadelphia Phillies in their minor league system where he was tagged as a Topp’s Rookie All-Star.
+Over the next three years he excelled at all levels of Minor League Baseball, earning all-star recognition at almost every level before breaking into Major League Baseball in 1973 with the Phillies.
+For the next 11 years Essian played in for the Phillies, A’s, White Sox, Mariners and Indians.
 After his playing career, Essian became a manager with the Miami Marlins before moving to the Chicago Cubs organization in 1986.
 In his second season as manager of the Winston-Salem Spirits, Essian brought home the Carolina League championship and was named Manager of the Year.
-In 1991 he took the reigns as manager for the Chicago Cubs.
-In 2000, Essian was inducted into the Reading Baseball Hall of Fame.
-In 2016, Essian worked alongside Paul Noce of the Diamond Hoppers in the USPBL.
+He took the reigns as manager for the Chicago Cubs in 1991, and was inducted into the Reading Baseball Hall of Fame in 2000.
+He worked alongside Paul Noce of the Diamond Hoppers in the USPBL in 2016 before taking over as Manager of the Unicorns in 2017.

 Westside Woolly Mammoths: